 Item Uncertainties Effect if actual results differ from assumptions Property, Plant and Equipment Building Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual building assets.
 The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to building assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
 If the useful life of assets fell by one year there would be an increase in the depreciation charged in the C.I.E.S.
-For example the additional cost for Land and Buildings (excluding council dwellings) would be £18k.
+For example the additional cost for Land and Buildings would be £101k.
 There would also be a corresponding decrease in the carrying amount of the assets.
 Depreciation is excluded when the movement in the general fund is determined.
 It does not impact on the setting of council tax.

-Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Item Uncertainties Effect if actual results differ from assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 In 2018/19 the assumptions include an estimation of the impact of the McCloud judgement.
 The effects on the net pensions liability of changes in individual assumptions can be measured.
 However, the assumptions interact in complex ways.
-During 2018/19, the Council's actuaries advised that the net pension liability has increased by a net £5.271m, of this a £1.8m increase is as a result of estimates being corrected as a result of experience and an increase of £3.5m attributable to updating of the assumptions.
-Refer to note 37 for further details.

-Arrears At 31st March 2019 the Council had a net balance of debtors due (excluding government departments) of £4.84m.
-A review of significant balances suggested that an impairment of doubtful debt of £1.49m was appropriate. reviewed each year and if collection rates were to deteriorate or improve this would require an appropriate Business Rate Appeals Provision At March 2019 the total provision for the impact of appeals on business rate income is £0.639m, the Council share of this is £0.255m.
-The provision is based on the appeals lodged with the Valuation Office which is then reviewed to establish the likely impact of the appeals on the business rate income. reviewed each year and adjusted for the likely impact of any increase or decrease in the level of appeals.
+During 2018/19, the Council's actuaries advised that the net pension liability has increased by a net £6.84m. £1.91m of the increase is as a result of estimates being corrected as a result of experience, and an increase of £4.93m attributable to updating of the assumptions.
+Refer to note 37 for more information.
+Arrears At 31st March 2019 the Council had a net balance of debtors due (excluding government departments) of £7.72m.
+A review of significant balances suggested that an impairment for doubtful debt of £2.19m was appropriate.
+Arrears collection rates are reviewed each year and if collection rates were to deteriorate or improve this would require an appropriate adjustment.
+An increase in the net balance of debtors (excluding government departments) by 10% would increase the impairment for bad debts by £15k Business Rate Appeals Provision At March 2019 the total provision for the impact of appeals on business rate income is £1.863m, the Council share of this is £0.745m.
+The provision is based on the appeals lodged with the Valuation Office which is then reviewed to establish the likely impact of the appeals on the business rate income.
+The provision includes £1.4m for potential NHS appeals related to mandatory charitable relief claims.
+The appeals provision is reviewed each year and adjusted for the likely impact of any increase or decrease in the level of appeals and the estimated success rate.
+If the success rate was to increase by 1% the impact on the provision would be an increase of £270k (excluding NHS appeals that are provided for at 100%).
+The Council share of this would be £108k.